mythaxis/mythaxis.github.io/content/issue-40/ShortReviews08.md

 - Andrew Leon Hudson
 copyright: '© Andrew Leon Hudson 2024 All Rights Reserved'

-description: "Bringing both our issue and the year to a resounding close, it is the editor's pleasure to introduce a number more crime stories published elsewhere in 2024 to the reader's attention.
-So, if the six tales you've found here have but whet your appetite, let's make it an even dozen with four firm recommendations and a couple of not-bads!"
+description: "Bringing both our issue and the year to a resounding close, it is the editor’s pleasure to introduce a number more crime stories published elsewhere in 2024 to the reader’s attention.
+So, if the six tales you’ve found here have but whet your appetite, let’s make it an even dozen with four firm recommendations and a couple of not-bads!"

 image: images/ShortCrimeReviews10x6.jpg
 imageCopyright: "The title picture was created using Creative Commons images – many thanks to [Darcy Lawrey](https://www.pexels.com/photo/photo-of-books-1117153/) and [Luis Quintero](https://www.pexels.com/photo/black-book-2294881/)."